 Don't be intimidated by its French moniker, because this coq au vin recipe is miraculously ready in less than hour with the help of an Instant Pot.
 You'll achieve the same beautiful flavors that you'd expect from a slow-braised chicken in a fraction of the time.
 Consider preparing this main dish for your Christmas Eve dinner if you're looking for an impressive meal that takes just 15 minutes to prep and 15 to cook.
 You'll need chicken, cremini mushrooms, dry red wine, bacon, onion, and carrots to make it happen.

 A vegan, gluten-free version of the traditional Italian meal, this lentil and eggplant lasagna recipe would make for a healthy Christmas Eve dinner.
 With just 10 ingredients, you can prepare this dish in no time at all.
 The layers include a lentil sauce, eggplant slices, and a tofu ricotta mixture.
 Top it all off with some extra crumbles of vegan parmesan cheese and fresh basil for a hearty vegan dinner.

 Pancetta Wrapped Chicken with Blue Cheese and Sage on Creamy Braised Fennel

-Although pancetta wrapped chicken sounds rather impressive (and challenging), this recipe is surprisingly easy to master.
+Although pancetta-wrapped chicken sounds rather impressive (and challenging), this recipe is surprisingly easy to master.
 Similar to a chicken cordon bleu, for this holiday dish you'll pound cut chicken breasts until they are thin enough to roll up with pieces of pancetta and a single sage leaf for a decorative touch and a burst of flavor.
-The chicken will sit on top of a creamy fennel mixture to bake for less than an hour.
+The chicken sits on top of a creamy fennel mixture to bake for less than an hour.
 Only you will know how simple it was to make.

 Creamy Cauliflower Pasta with Garlic and Roasted Tomatoes